NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 + What are the differences between Mediator/Microkernel/Client-Dispatcher Server/Observer?
 	+ mediator handles communication between similar objects
 	+ microkernel connects different components by forwarding requests
+	+ observer register to subject, informed upon specific event, one-way
++ The "message translator" pattern converts a message from one data format to another?
++ Which two sides of views does the bridge pattern "connect"?
+	+ implementation and abstraction
+	+ maybe use?
++ Which sub-patterns are direct participants of broker pattern?
+	+ message, bridge, proxy iterator
+	+ factory
+	+ decorator